 Finding foods with high phosphorus levels isn’t hard.
 A few examples include:

 Good dairy sources include:

 Whole grains, egg yolks, and lentils are also high in phosphorus.
 While phosphorus is naturally present in many foods, processed foods may contain large amounts of additives.

 Almost all fresh fruits and vegetables are low in phosphorus.
 These foods are also an important part of your daily diet.
 Other foods that have very low levels of phosphorus include:

-Your kidneys help remove excess phosphorus from your blood, keeping your levels balanced and normal.
-Your phosphorus levels can get too high when your kidneys aren’t working correctly.
+Your kidneys help remove excess phosphorus from your blood, keeping your levels balanced.
+Your phosphorus levels can get too high when your kidneys aren’t working as expected.
 This can also cause your calcium levels to rise.

 Phosphorus supplements and medications can be used in many ways.
-They have been proven to work as laxatives, as a treatment for urinary tract infections and urinary stones, and for treating low levels of the mineral in people with advanced malnutrition.
+They have been proven to:

 - treat urinary tract infections and urinary stones